DroidWorksStudio/mLauncher/.github/ISSUE_TEMPLATE/crash_report.md

 ---

 <!--
-Thank you for your help in making Olauncher more stable and reliable!
+Thank you for your help in making mLauncher more stable and reliable!

 Guide to a good crash-report:
 • Please search existing bug/crash reports to avoid creating duplicates.